 I speak often as most of you know on the importance of the prenatal period, where everything the mother thinks, eats, responds to is downloaded directly into that precious fetal tissue and then the importance of the first 1000 days … Continue reading

-Greetings, As you can see by the smile on my face in the photo below I am overjoyed to have the BEMER in Nazim’s and my Art of Wellness Collecton.
-But not everyone is as lucky as we are and in … Continue reading
+Greetings, As you can see by the smile on my face in the photo below I am overjoyed to have the BEMER in Nazim’s and my paradigm which we call the Art of Wellness Collection.
+I had no idea when … Continue reading

 This Video is a brief Introduction to the BEMER Science and Technology.
 Below I am sharing an excerpt from a paper written by Dr. Joshua Berka, ND, LAc that I think is valuable reading for Diabetics.
 Use of BEMER Therapy … Continue reading